needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 ### RenderToTexture example

 ```
-// Define an empty render texture
+// Instantiate the render texture
-public RenderTexture rt;
+public RenderTexture rt = new RenderTexture(24, 32, 0, RenderTextureFormat.ARGB32);
+Worker worker;
+Tensor inputTensor;

 void Start()
 {
-    ...

-    // Instantiate the render texture
-    rt = new RenderTexture(24, 32, 0, RenderTextureFormat.ARGB32);

     // Get the output of the model as a tensor
-    TensorFloat outputTensor = worker.Execute(inputTensor).PeekOutput() as TensorFloat;
+    Tensor<float> outputTensor = worker.PeekOutput() as Tensor<float>;

     // Convert the tensor to a texture and store it in the render texture
     TextureConverter.RenderToTexture(outputTensor, rt);
 }
 ```

+> [!NOTE]
+> Avoid unnecessary resource allocation, and don't re-allocate Tensors or Textures every frame.
+> The TextureConverter provides versions of all methods that to do in-place copies between pre-allocated Textures and Tensors.

 ## Copy to the screen

 To copy an output tensor to the screen, follow these steps:

-1. Set the `Camera.targetTexture` property of `Camera.main` to null.
+1. Set the [`Camera.targetTexture`](xref:UnityEngine.Camera.targetTexture) property of [`Camera.main`](xref:UnityEngine.Camera.main) to null.
 2. Create a script and attach it to the Camera.
-3. In the script, use `TextureConverter.RenderToScreen` in an event function such as `OnRenderImage`.
+3. In the script, use [`TextureConverter.RenderToScreen`](xref:Unity.Sentis.TextureConverter.RenderToScreen*) in an event function such as [`OnRenderImage`](xref:MonoBehaviour.OnRenderImage).

 If the image is too bright, the output tensor might be using values from `0` to `255` instead of `0` to `1`.
 You can use [Edit a model](edit-a-model.md) to remap the values in the output tensor before calling `RenderToScreen`.